There has been a lot of focus on loneliness and isolation at work in relation to remote...read more

 You sit back and wait for the recruiter to call you back and ask you for an interview….

-But as the clock ticks past the closing date, and day-after-day passes, you wonder why you’ve not got that call.
+But as the clock ticks past the closing date, and day-after-day passes, you wonder why you don’t get invited to interview

-If this sounds like a situation you’re all too familiar with, read this post from Octopus HR and see if you can spot any silly mistakes that may have held you back from getting that interview and job of your dreams.
+If this sounds like a situation you’re all too familiar with, read on for some tips from Staffology and see if you can spot any silly mistakes that may have held you back from getting that interview and job of your dreams.

 OK, so say you’ve sent your impressive CV.
 Great.
 But have you told them how your skills relate to the advertised position?